jpmarteleur/jpmarteleur/README.md

 ---

 ### ✨ A Quote I Like
-> “The difference between ordinary and extraordinary is that little extra.”
+> “The only place success comes before work is in the dictionary.”

 ---